HarsukritP/ScrollMaxxr/README.md

 ## What It Does

 ScrollMaxxr automates the tedious process of training your TikTok algorithm.
-Simply select what content you want to see (or describe it in your own words), hit start, and watch as our AI agent:
+Simply select what content you want to see (or describe it in your own words), hit start, and let our AI agent run in the background:

+- **Runs in a headless browser** - You don't need TikTok open!
-- Scrolls through TikTok automatically
+- Scrolls through TikTok automatically using Playwright
-- Analyzes each video using multimodal AI (Gemini Flash 1.5)
+- Analyzes each video using multimodal AI (GPT-5-nano)
 - Likes videos that match your preferences
 - Skips videos you don't want
-- Provides real-time progress updates
+- Provides real-time progress updates via WebSocket
 - Completes when your FYP is optimized (70% match rate)

 **Result:** A perfectly curated For You Page in 2-3 minutes instead of 30+ minutes of manual scrolling.

+**Architecture:** Chrome extension extracts your TikTok cookies → Backend launches Playwright headless browser → Playwright navigates TikTok with your session → AI classifies videos → Actions executed → Stats stream back to extension.

 ---